pisanzapra/triangala/README.md

 Standard 2-player rules break down completely when you add a third person to the board.
 The ultimate goal of this project is to use a self-playing RL agent to test different mechanics and figure out a balanced, playable rule set for 3+ players.

-## The Roadblock: State Space Explosion
+## The State Space Explosion Issue

 I initially tried using standard tabular Q-Learning, but it failed almost immediately due to the sheer size of the game's state space.